guildai/guild.ai/RULES.md

 - We configure the project using a Guild file.

+If the statement is made from the perspective of Guild authors, use *we*.
+For example:

+- We recommend that you define the package first.

 ## Auxiliary Verbs

 *Avoid using auxiliary verbs like can and may unless the sentence